MicrosoftDocs/Viva/Viva/organizational-data-copilot.md

 For the best experience using the Copilot Dashboard, it’s recommended that you upload ManagerID and Organization for all your employees.

-It can take up to five days to process, validate, and load your data into the Copilot Dashboard.
+It can take up to seven days to process, validate, and load your data into the Copilot Dashboard.
 Once the data is validated, you can see the uploaded data in the **Data overview** section as follows:

 :::image type="content" source="media/orgdata-copilot-5.jpg" lightbox="media/orgdata-copilot-5.jpg" alt-text="A screenshot of the data attributes page with the tenant's organizational data.":::